DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 # User Experience (UX)

-- The user experience (UX) and user interface (UI) was considered from the start.
-The site aims to give the user an enjoyable experience whilst easily and intuitively navigating the site.
+- The user experience (UX) and user interface (UI) was considered from the start of the design process.
+The site aims to give the user an enjoyable experience whilst easily and intuitively navigating the site using mobile, tablet or desktop devices.

 ## Wireframes
-- The wireframes to layout the design and flow for MKG North Dublin website were produced using Balsamiq.
+- The wireframes to layout the design and flow for MKG North Dublin website were produced using [Balsamiq](https://balsamiq.com/wireframes/).
 - Wireframes were made for mobile and desktop displays.
 - There are some differences between the original wireframes and the deployed site.